cRejon/in4labs_IoT/README.md

 =====
 # Description
 Implementation of the IoT remote lab inside a Docker container that will be run by [In4Labs base LTI tool](https://github.com/cRejon/in4labs).
-Tested on Raspberry Pi OS Bullseye (64-bit).
+Tested on Raspberry Pi OS Lite Bullseye (64-bit).
 Requires Python >=3.9.

 # Installation